 With folk music and dance performances on the balmy sand, the Rann Mahotsav is a pool of joy to plunge into.
 The local artistes fill the air with rhythms of their folk arts – music and dance – on the festive evenings.
 The traditional dance of the ethnically dressed Gujarati belles is more wonderful than a beautiful dream.
 You may find it difficult to resist your taping feet from matching with theirs.

-The Rann Utsav is scheduled to commence on December 14 this year.
+The Rann Utsav of Gujarat has already commenced, and it will continue until February 20, 2019.
 You may get to know Gujarati life and culture from Sanjay Leela Bhansali’s movies – Hum Dil De Chuke Sanam, and Ram-Leela.
 Watching it live while sitting on the sand is a much more pleasurable experience than watching it on the television screen while relaxing on the couch in a corner of home.